 At TFS, students complete their studies in the French curriculum at the end of Grade 9 (Level II); however, during the Lycée years, they continue taking courses in French in order to complete the requirements of the bilingual IB Diploma, and also to reinforce the skills and knowledge they gained throughout their previous years at TFS..

 In Grade 10 (Level III), our students further deepen their knowledge and explore specialized disciplines, so that they can choose their paths within the International Baccalaureate Diploma Program.
 This year is therefore crucial in terms of guidance and preparation.

 In the last two years of Senior School, all students must undertake the IBDiploma Program.
 Acknowledged worldwide for its excellence and rigour, this is a program that is firmly anchored in the liberal arts approach and includes courses in all subject areas.

-The IB Diploma provides an exceptional foundation for entering into university, and, in fact, since the program exceeds the requirements of a secondary school diploma, students are often offered advanced placement in courses at university.
+The IB Diploma provides an exceptional foundation for entering university.
+Indeed, since the program exceeds the requirements of a secondary school diploma, TFS students often have the opportunity for advanced placement in courses at university.

-Distinctive to TFS, students have the opportunity to study for and achieve the IB’s bilingual Diploma, which has additional French-language requirements.
+Distinctive to TFS, students have the opportunity to study for and achieve the IB’s Advanced Bilingual Diploma, which has additional French-language requirements.